-Showcasing multiple feeds helps you highlight your best content so you can engage site visitors, grow your following, and secure new customers.
+Showcasing multiple feeds helps you highlight your best content so you can engage site visitors, boost your following, and secure new customers to grow your business.

 But how do you display multiple Instagram feeds on your website?

 In this article, we share how you can display multiple Instagram feeds on your website — easily, quickly and hassle-free.
 Yes, even if you’re a complete WordPress newbie!

 Here’s a table of contents to help you quickly find the sections you’re interested in:

 - Why display multiple Instagram feeds?